Doublect/SimpleServ/README.md

 ninja -f build-Release.ninja
 ```

 The compiled executable will be in the `build/Debug` or `build/Release` directory.
-The default configuration uses the priviledged ports 80 and 443.
+The default configuration uses the privilidged ports 80 and 443.
 To use these ports, the executable must be run as root, unless the binary is granted the `CAP_NET_BIND_SERVICE` capability (through `setcap`).

 Currently, the server will server files from the relative directory `../webdir`.
 The program will exit if this directory does not exist.
 ```bash